 Promotion Prospects: Assistant Master/Mistress (Workshop Teacher) There is provision of one Assistant Master/Mistress (Workshop Teacher) post for every four workshops.
-Certificated Masters/Mistresses (Workshop Teacher) will be eligible for consideration for promotion to Assistant Master/Mistress (Workshop Teacher) if they have five years satisfactory and acceptable experience as a Certificated Master/Mistress (Workshop Teacher) or Workshop Instructor appointed before 1 September 1993 in an aided secondary school/special school with secondary classes of which the last two years must be in the nominating aided secondary/special schools and have undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium and, in the case of special schools, have undertaken a course of training in special education recognised by the Permanent Secretary.
+Certificated Masters/Mistresses (Workshop Teacher) will be eligible for consideration for promotion to Assistant Master/Mistress (Workshop Teacher) if they have five years satisfactory and acceptable experience as a Certificated Master/Mistress (Workshop Teacher) or Workshop Instructor appointed before 1 September 1993 in a government or aided or Direct Subsidy Scheme secondary school/special school with secondary classes of which the last two years must be in the nominating government or aided or Direct Subsidy Scheme secondary/special schools and have undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium and, in the case of special schools, have undertaken a course of training in special education recognised by the Permanent Secretary. (updated on 2 January 2014)

-- (a) Untrained Certificated Master/Mistress (Workshop Teacher) will not be allowed to proceed beyond the salary bar as specified below without acquiring an acceptable teacher training qualification: - (i) Bar at MPS point 19 for those appointed between 1 January 1991 and 31 March 2000 (both dates inclusive); - Bar at MPS point 17 for those appointed between 1 April 2000 and 31 July 2007 (both dates inclusive); - (iii) Bar at MPS point 19 for those appointed on/after 1 August 2007.
+Any Other Remarks: (a) Untrained Certificated Master/Mistress (Workshop Teacher) will not be allowed to proceed beyond the salary bar as specified below without acquiring an acceptable teacher training qualification:

+- (i) Bar at MPS point 19 for those appointed between 1 January 1991 and 31 March 2000 (both dates inclusive); - Bar at MPS point 17 for those appointed between 1 April 2000 and 31 July 2007 (both dates inclusive); - (iii) Bar at MPS point 19 for those appointed on/after 1 August 2007.